-When I first joined the Pure Storage team, I was pleasantly surprised by the focus and alignment of our teams to create the Apple of the Datacenter.
-This passion to introduce simplicity where there had always been complexity (deployment, maintenance, and even procurement) permeated the various Pure organizations.
+When I first joined the Pure Storage team, I was pleasantly surprised by the focus and alignment of our teams to introduce simplicity where there had always been complexity (deployment, maintenance, and even procurement) permeated the various Pure organizations.
 As I witnessed how customers and partners applied this ethos in their own day-to-day work, it dawned on me that Pure was providing an easy, lightweight SaaS-like experience in an IT environment that had been heavy, arduous and borderline archaic.

 Now, while we do have SaaS-like attributes, we are not a SaaS company.
 We are a systems company and we’re also a channel-friendly company.
 So we do need to make some adjustments to the typical SaaS customer success model.
 In defining our customer success model, including the Pure customer journey, we determined that we needed to answer three key questions: